redhat-ai-services/openshift-cluster-bootstrap-gitops/README.md

 This repository deploys sealed-secrets and requires a sealed secret master key to during the bootstrap process.

+If this is the first time you have run this script, you may need to add a Sealed Secret master key.
+If any of your gitops repos depend on Sealed Secrets you will need to place a copy of the key in `bootstrap/base/sealed-secrets-secret.yaml`.
+Note that the project currently does not yet deploy any Sealed Secrets so you can skip adding the sealed secret and instead ask the bootstrap script to create a master key for you.

 The script will prompt: "Create NEW bootstrap/base/sealed-secrets-secret.yaml? [y/N]", you should answer:

 | New? | Description |